zero-one-group/geni/docs/cookbook/part_9_reading_from_and_writing_to_sql_databases.md

-# Cookbook 9: Loading Data From SQL Databases
+# Cookbook 9: Reading From and Writing To SQL Databases

 In this part of the cookbook, we use the well-known [Chinook sample SQLite database](https://www.sqlitetutorial.net/sqlite-sample-database/).
 We must first download the zipped database file and unzip it: